 Our profession is facing serious challenges — declining billings, a growing talent gap, and AI reshaping the way we work.
 As architects, we naturally want to solve them all.
 But if we want real influence with policymakers and the public, we need to focus on issues that directly impact people’s lives.

-Housing is where we can make an immediate impact
+Advocacy is where we can make an immediate impact

 My vision is clear: secure the AIA a permanent seat at the table and prove that our expertise is essential.
 Once we do that, we can tackle other challenges.